-A new court filing on 13th April states that a delivery driver has come forward and said he saw Bobby with an unidentified, bearded man in his 50s-60s pushing a Toyota RAV-4 onto the Avery property in the early hours of 5 November 2005.
+This followed a new court filing on 13th April, which states that a delivery driver has come forward and said he saw Bobby Dassey with an unidentified, bearded man in his 50s-60s pushing a Toyota RAV-4 (the model Teresa Halbach was driving) onto the Avery property in the early hours of 5th November 2005.

 This came as a counter-response to The State of Wisconsin, which, after the filing of Avery's appeal, submitted a 130-page document asking the court to deny Avery a new trial.

 As of now, Steven Avery remains in prison for the murder of Theresa Halbach in 2005, as told in the the 2015 hit true crime documentary, Making A Murderer.

 Avery has always maintained his innocence and believes he was framed by the Manitowoc County Police Department after he sued them for wrongful conviction in 2003.

 In 1985, Avery was imprisoned for sexual assault and attempted murder.
 It wasn't until 18 years into his 20-year sentence that DNA evidence proved he was innocent and he was released.

 After his release in 2003, Avery filed a $36 million lawsuit against Manitowoc County and received a small fraction of this as a settlement.

 Two years later, Avery was convicted of Halbach's murder and sentenced to life without parole.

 The Netflix series, which covers Avery's 2007 murder trial, has garnered international attention for the case and brought new evidence to light.